caldwell/commit-patch/README.md

 Prerequisites
 -------------

+`commit-patch` is known to run on Linux and Mac OS X. It is perl, so ideally it will run anywhere, but we have never tested in other environments, most notably Windows.
+Use at your own risk.

-commit-patch relies on several programs to get the job done:
+`commit-patch` relies on several programs to get the job done:

 - [perl](https://www.perl.org)
 - [patch](https://www.gnu.org/software/patch/)